Kilometer-Scale GNSS-Denied UAV Navigation via Heightmap Gradients: A Winning System from the SPRIN-D Challenge: SYSTEM FOR GNSS-DENIED AUTONOMOUS FLIGHT

 \subsection{Waypoint detector}

 The waypoint detection module was responsible for detecting the combination of a black box and a red flag on a yellow pole, as shown in \reffig{fig:sim}.
 The module was based on the YOLOv8 architecture \cite{yolov8_ultralytics}.
 First, a larger model YOLOv8m was trained on synthetic datasets generated in the FlightForge simulator \cite{capek_flightforge_2025}, where annotation are obtained automatically, as shown in \reffig{fig:sim}.
 The synthetic dataset contained all the variations of the weather conditions, improving the generalization of the model.
 After the initial training on synthetic data, the model was already able to detect the waypoints in real-world images on our own replica of the waypoint.
-The pretrained model was then used to assist with annotation of real-world recordings containing the exact replicas of the waypoints.
-Finally, a lightweight YOLOv8n model was trained on both synthetic and real data before being deployed onboard the UAV.
+The pretrained model was then used to assist with annotation of real-world recordings containing the exact replicas of the waypoints, however the inference time was approximately \SI{300}{\milli\second}.
+Finally, to reduce CPU load, a lightweight YOLOv8n model was trained on both synthetic and real data.
 This smaller model was selected to meet onboard computational constraints while still providing reliable real-time detection with inference times of approximately \SI{100}{\milli\second} using CPU only.